 Boker Plus U.S. Air Force Survival Knife

 In the late 1940s, General Curtis LeMay and the U.S. Air Force commissioned a lightweight survival knife for long-range bomber crews.
 The result is this fixed blade, now reissued with SK-5 carbon steel and a leather and aluminum handle.
-Its original purpose was to be a general survival tool capable of field dressing game and cleaning fish, a duty it continues to live up to.
+Its original purpose was to be a general survival tool capable of field dressing game and cleaning fish — duties it continues to live up to.

 Blade: 4.5-inch SK-5 mirror finished carbon steel, plain edge, clip point